 - 8.3.1 This policy identifies those sites within Caversham and Emmer Green where development and change will be appropriate.
 As well as contributing to meeting the identified needs of the Borough, allocation can help provide physical regeneration of sites which are in some cases vacant or underused.
-In addition, it allows the Council to highlight the issues which need to be addressed in developing sites, set out site-specific requirements and, if necessary, plan for the provision of infrastructure. - 8.3.2 Where dwelling or floorspace figures are included alongside the allocations, these are intended as a guide, and usually reflect an indicative maximum capacity.
+In addition, it allows the Council to highlight the issues which need to be addressed in developing sites, set out site-specific requirements and, if necessary, plan for the provision of infrastructure. - 8.3.2 Residential development on the part of the Reading Golf Club site identified as CA1b is dependent on ensuring the future use of the remaining land for golf, in line with the need to protect important sports and leisure facilities set out in Policy RL6.
+Development will need to be careful to ensure that vehicular access from suitable roads continues to be provided to the remaining golf uses to ensure that they remain operable.
+A legal agreement will be necessary to ensure that the golf function is retained, and development for residential will not take place until a replacement clubhouse is provided and vehicular access from suitable roads is in place. - 8.3.3 Where dwelling or floorspace figures are included alongside the allocations, these are intended as a guide, and usually reflect an indicative maximum capacity.
 They are based on an initial assessment taking into account the characteristics of each site.
 However, the capacity of sites will ultimately depend on various factors that need to be addressed at application stage, including detailed design and layout.
-The fact that a site is allocated in CA1 does not preclude the need to comply with all other policies in the local plan, including, for residential developments, the need to provide affordable housing. - 8.3.3 Where there are significant issues that will need to be addressed in any planning applications on the specific sites listed above, these are usually highlighted in the policy.
+The fact that a site is allocated in CA1 does not preclude the need to comply with all other policies in the local plan, including, for residential developments, the need to provide affordable housing. - 8.3.4 Where there are significant issues that will need to be addressed in any planning applications on the specific sites listed above, these are usually highlighted in the policy, and usually correspond to other policies in the Local Plan, such as EN1, EN2, or EN11-18, where more detail is set out.
 However, it is not a guarantee that there are no other potential issues, and it does not remove the need to address the usual matters that should be dealt with on all sites.

-8.3.4 On some sites identified for housing, there may be potential for community uses, such as meeting spaces, healthcare or education to be provided which have not been anticipated by this plan.
+8.3.5 On some sites identified for housing, there may be potential for community uses, such as meeting spaces, healthcare or education to be provided which have not been anticipated by this plan.
 There may also be potential for specialist housing provision for specific groups, outside the C3 dwellinghouse use class.
 This could potentially reduce the amount of housing which could be provided on specific sites.
-Depending on other policies in the plan, this can be appropriate, provided that it does not harm the chances of delivering sufficient housing to meet the targets set out in regional and/or local policy - this decision will be informed by the most up -to-date housing trajectory.
+Depending on other policies in the plan, this can be appropriate, provided that it does not harm the chances of delivering sufficient housing to meet the targets set out in local policy - this decision will be informed by the most up-to-date housing trajectory.